 If what you want to know is your deeper ethnic roots consider the nat GEO genome 2.0 project

 If you want detailed health results and can afford it, try GENOS at $399 which claims to sequence your entire exome, thus 50 times more SNPs than the genealogy focused companies listed above.
-My results are just in and a blog post will come out about it soon!
+My results are just in and a blog post will come out about it eventually.

 Disclaimer: I am an affiliate with all three of the main companies so if you click one of my links and buy a kit, then I get a little something.